CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 - It runs the entrypoint of the base image if you specified it in the `compose-base.yaml` file.
-- It expects you specify `PROJECT_ROOT_AT=<location to your project in the PVC>`. and will make `PROJECT_ROOT_AT` the working directory for the next commands and any interactive shell.
+- It expects you specify `PROJECT_ROOT_AT=<location to your project in the PVC>`. and `PROJECT_ROOT_AT` to be the working directory of the container.
   Otherwise, it will issue a warning and set it to the default working directory of the container.
-- It then tries to install the project in editable mode, assuming that it is in the working directory.
+- It then tries to install the project in editable mode.
   This is a lightweight installation that allows to avoid all the hacky import path manipulations.
   (This will be skipped if `PROJECT_ROOT_AT` has not been specified or if you specify `SKIP_INSTALL_PROJECT=1`.)
-- It also handles all the remote development setups (VS Code, Jupyter, ...) that you specify with environment variables.
+- It also handles all the remote development setups (VS Code, PyCharm, Jupyter, ...) that you specify with environment variables.
   These are described in the later sections of this README.
 - Finally, it executes a provided command (e.g. `sleep infinity`), otherwise by default will run a shell and stop.
   It runs this command with PID 1 so that it can receive signals from the cluster and gracefully stop when preempted.